How To Teach Division KS2: Maths Bootcamp

 Now model bringing down the 3 tens (the same as pushing those place value counters together) and writing it next to our remaining 11 hundreds to make 113 tens.

 Using the place value counters to support (exchanging the hundreds and thousand if necessary into tens), ask pupils how many groups of 27 tens can they make.
 After this initial example, pupils shouldn’t need to exchange with the counters, they should be able to ‘see’ that the 1130 represented by the counters can be seen as 113 tens and then find how many 27’s go into it.

-Establish it is okay to use jottings to help them do this to find you can make 4 groups of 27.
+Establish that it is okay to use jottings to help them do this to find that you can make 4 groups of 27.
 Everyone writes the 4 in the answer position of the written method.

 As before, write how many are left underneath and bring down the ones column to make 5 tens and 4 ones (54 ones).
-Pupils should be able to quickly see that doubling 27 = 54, so 2 groups can be made.
+Pupils should be able to quickly see that doubling 27 makes 54, so 2 groups can be made.
 Write this to complete the calculation.

 From here, it is purely a case of developing understanding and fluency, removing the place value counters as that happens.
 You can find more ideas and insights on long division lesson planning and teaching, long division examples and long division questions on our blog.